Loading profile data...

 Read more:

-There are a few checklist items every freelancer should consider when setting up.
+There are a few checklist items all freelance business owners need to consider when setting up.

 • Pick a business name and brand.
 It’s fine to use your own name.
 You don't need to spend too much time on this, but make sure it expresses what you're about.